jump-cellpainting/JUMP-Target/README.md

 The `JUMP-Target` set of perturbations comprises three lists of perturbations

 1. `JUMP-Target-Compound` – a list of compounds with diverse targets that fit on a single 384-well plate.
-1. `JUMP-Target-ORF` – a list of cDNA sequences corresponding to genes that are targets of compounds from `JUMP-Target-Compound`.
+1. `JUMP-Target-ORF` – a list of ORF sequences corresponding to genes that are targets of compounds from `JUMP-Target-Compound`.
 1. `JUMP-Target-CRISPR` – a list of sgRNA sequences corresponding to genes that are targets of compounds from `JUMP-Target-Compound`.

+Both `JUMP-Target-ORF` and `JUMP-Target-CRISPR` have sgRNAs and ORFs corresponding to the same set of 175 genes, of which 160 are targets of compounds in `JUMP-Target-Compound`.

+The target annotations were obtained from https://clue.io/repurposing.

+This resource was created through the [JUMP-Cell Painting Consortium](https://jump-cellpainting.broadinstitute.org/).

 ## JUMP-Target-Compound